stephenmurray2/beautiful-mandelbrot/README.md

 ### Beautiful Mandelbrot

-A Java application that provides a user interface for navigating plots of the Mandelbrot set.
+A Java application that provides a user interface for 'navigating' a visualization of the Mandelbrot set.
+A low resolution image is given for

+## Instructions

+# To zoom in:
+Press the "Zoom +" button, or double click or scroll up over a point on the image

+# To zoom out:
+Press the "Zoom -" button, or scroll down over a point on in the image

 ## TODOs